 Be deliberate.
 Whether from an official or unofficial source, the amount of high-quality self-assessments available is limited.
 Therefore, it’s best to use self-assessments in a strategic way, with a particular goal in mind for each.

 Similarly, the timing of self-assessments matters just as much as your own goal.
 A self-assessment taken two weeks before the exam will not be very helpful in building a study plan.
 Similarly, a self-assessment taken before you’ve started studying will not help identify your “true” weak points in a very precise way.

 Furthermore, it is important to remember that, unlike AMBOSS’, most self-assessments are not free.
-Official self-assessments from the NBME® are available at $50, and many offered by private companies can be purchased for a similar price.
-Do not forget to include these costs into your overall USMLE® Step 1 budget.
+Official self-assessments from the NBME are available at $50, and many offered by private companies can be purchased for a similar price.
+Don’t forget to include these costs into your overall USMLE Step 1 budget.

 In contrast, AMBOSS' free self-assessment compares your performance to your peers’, so you can be confident in its scoring system and study recommendations.

-Keeping the above strategies in mind, USMLE® Step 1 self-assessments can become the tool that allows you to succeed on USMLE® Step 1 with as few headaches as one can reasonably hope for.
+Keeping the above strategies in mind, USMLE Step 1 self-assessments can become the tool that allows you to succeed on USMLE Step 1 with as few headaches as possible.